 “Kiss” in Korean

 So, how do you say “kiss” in Korean?
 You can say “kiss” in Korean as 키스 (khiseu).
-This is a Korean loan word from English.
-This means that it’s a word you’ll remember and be ready to use in no time!
-Not to mention how difficult it’ll be to forget the word!
+This is a Korean loan word from English word “kiss.”
+This means it’s a word you’ll remember and be ready to use in no time!
+Not to mention how difficult it’ll be to forget the Korean word!
 Here’s a sample sentence.

 첫 키스는 어땠어요? (cheot khiseuneun eoddaesseoyo?)